Fast implementation of the Tukey depth: Introduction

 where $P_n$ denotes the empirical distribution of $\mathcal{X}^n$.

 The Tukey depth has proved very desirable.
 It satisfies all four properties that define a general notion of statistical depth functions, namely, affine invariance, maximality at center, monotonicity relative to deepest point, and vanishing at infinity \citep{ZS2000}.
 In practice, it finds many applications in cases such as confidence region constructions \citep{YS1997} and classifications \citep{LCL2012}.
-It even can characterize the underlying distribution under very mild conditions \citep{KZ2010}.
-Latest developments indicate that the Tukey depth also has a very strong connection with the multiple-output quantile regression methodology \citep{HPS2010, KM2012}.
+Under mild conditions, it even characterizes the underlying distribution \citep{KZ2010}.
+Latest developments indicate that the Tukey depth has a strong connection with the multiple-output quantile regression methodology \citep{HPS2010, KM2012}.

-However, its \emph{exact} computation is challenging.
-This is mainly because the function $P_n (u^{\top} X \leq u^{\top} z)$ involved is discontinuous and non-convex with respect to $u \in \mathcal{S}^{p-1}$.
-Hence, it is difficult to utilize the conventional optimization methods to obtain the infimum of $P_n (u^{\top} X \leq u^{\top} z)$.
-To make the computation possible, special attention should be paid to how to reduce the number of $u$.
-The first result in that direction is made by \cite{RR1996a} for \emph{bivariate data} relying on the idea of the circular sequence \citep{Ede1987}.
-Using a similar idea, \cite{RS1998} constructed an exact algorithm for computing the Tukey depth for $p = 3$.
+However, its exact computation is challenging.
+This is mainly because: $P_n (u^{\top} X \leq u^{\top} z)$ is discontinuous and non-convex with respect to $u \in \mathcal{S}^{p-1}$, while $\mathcal{S}^{p-1}$ contains a infinite number of $u$.
+Hence, it is difficult to find the infimum of $P_n (u^{\top} X \leq u^{\top} z)$ through conventional optimization methods.
+To be computable, special attention should be paid first to the reduction of the number of $u$.
+Excellent works in that direction are pioneered by \cite{RR1996a} for \emph{bivariate} data and \cite{RS1998} for 3-dimensional data, respectively, relying on the idea of a circular sequence \citep{Ede1987}.

-For \emph{more high dimensional data}, \cite{LZ2014a} developed a feasible cone enumeration procedure based on the breadth-first search algorithm.
-The cones considered in \cite{LZ2014a} satisfy that their vertexes contain all ${n \choose p - 1}$ \emph{critical direction vectors}, which are normal to the hyperplanes passing through $\{z,\, X_{i_1},\, \cdots,\, X_{i_{p-1}}\}$, where $i_1,\, \cdots, i_{p-1}$ are distinct and $i_1,\, \cdots, i_{p-1} \in \{1,\,2,\, \cdots,\, n\}$.
+For \emph{data in spaces of dimension $p > 2$}, \cite{LZ2014a} developed a feasible cone enumeration procedure based on the breadth-first search algorithm.
+The cones considered by \cite{LZ2014a} satisfy that their vertexes contain all ${n \choose p - 1}$ \emph{critical direction vectors}, which are normal to the hyperplanes passing through $\{z,\, X_{i_1},\, \cdots,\, X_{i_{p-1}}\}$, where $i_1,\, \cdots, i_{p-1}$ are distinct and $i_1,\, \cdots, i_{p-1} \in \{1,\,2,\, \cdots,\, n\}$.
 Recently, \cite{DM2014} further refined the algorithm of \cite{LZ2014a}.
-They found that it is possible to compute the Tukey depth by directly considering these ${n \choose p - 1}$ \emph{critical direction vectors}.
-Since Dyckerhoff and Mozharovskyi's approach is of combinatorial nature, and does not need to take into account any space ordering, the implementation requires much less memory and runs much faster.
+He found that it is possible to calculate the Tukey depth by directly considering these ${n \choose p - 1}$ critical direction vectors.
+Since his approach is of combinatorial nature, and needs not to take account of any space ordering, his implementation requires much less memory and runs much faster.